 You've been told not to put all of your eggs in one basket.
-This is sound advice but there are exceptions to this rule with mutual funds.
+This is sound advice.
+However, there are exceptions to this rule with mutual funds.
 You may be a beginning investor or someone who has limited investment choices in their 401(k) plan.
 Or you may want to find a solid core holding to build around for a diversified portfolio.

-Balanced funds can be used as core holdings of a mutual fund portfolio or they can be used for beginners as a first fund.
-Either way, balanced funds are diverse and professionally managed -- a win/win for the one-fund approach.
+Balanced funds can be used as core holdings of a mutual fund portfolio.
+Or, they can be used for beginners as a first fund.
+Either way, balanced funds are diverse and professionally managed.
+It's a win/win for the one-fund approach.

-When considering a one-fund approach, index funds can be a wise choice because of their passive management, broad diversity, and low expenses.
-Beginners may want to start with an index fund, such as one of the best S&P 500 Index funds, to use in a core and satellite portfolio structure or they may want broader exposure with a total stock market index fund.
+When considering a one-fund approach, index funds can be a wise choice.
+That's because of their passive management, broad diversity, and low expenses.
+Beginners may want to start with an index fund, such as one of the best S&P 500 Index funds, to use in a core and satellite portfolio structure.
+Or, they may want broader exposure with a total stock market index fund.